MUCodeAcademy/ReEntryCode-C1/!Docs/02-Backend/04-ExpressBasics.md

 - Many large companies have had these backend infrastructures for a long time, even before modern JavaScript frameworks were created.
 - Java, C#, and Go are usually more efficient than JavaScript for processing speed.
-- These backend languages typically also have built-in security features like type-checking which make them more reliable for system like banking and healthcare.
+- These backend languages typically also have built-in security features like type-checking which make them more reliable for systems like banking and healthcare.

 However, we're going to continue to use JavaScript for our backend, since it would be confusing to try to learn JavaScript and something like C# at the same time.
-Just keep in mind, that you may have to learn a bit of another language for the backend if you go to work at a large company.
+Just keep in mind that you may have to learn a bit of another language for the backend if you work at a large company.

 ## But first, what is Express?